 I was forced into full-time retirement at the age of 43, far too young in my mind.
 I woke up one morning paralysed in both arms, I was taken to the hospital and underwent a myriad of testing only to be told it was “psychosomatic” (basically in my head).
 This was my body saying “you haven’t been listening” and “you have been through too much trauma” and you haven’t dealt with any of it.
 I knew that I needed some time to heal and get to a place where I was well enough to look at some type of working again.

-Then, 5 years later sitting in the PTSD ward of the St John Of God Hospital in North Richmond on the Xavier Ward, a dedicated ward for PTSD patients I was slowly moving forward, understanding more about PTSD and underwent CBT and DBT followed by an intensive closed program (again the only civilian).
-I was amongst Military and First Responders and usually the only civilian in each visit to St John of God Hospital, Richmond, NSW.
+Then, 5 years later sitting on the PTSD ward of the St John Of God Hospital in North Richmond (Xavier Ward), a dedicated ward for PTSD patients I was slowly moving forward.
+I was understanding more about PTSD and underwent CBT and DBT therapy followed by an intensive closed program (again the only civilian).
+I was among Military and First Responders and usually the only civilian on each visit.
 I had no idea how long it would take and if I would ever return to some kind of “normal life”, but what is normal?
 I needed to find this out.

 Mental Health and PTSD are different for everyone.
 The one common denominator is that PTSD can happen to anyone, it doesn’t discriminate.
-As I sat on the ward one weekend and listened to people saying they had no support outside of a hospital and it got me thinking, what is there for me when I leave?
+I got to thinking that if you take away the uniforms, we are all simply people, people who have experienced one or more traumatic experiences in life.
+As I sat on the ward one weekend and listened to people saying they had no support outside of hospital and it got me thinking…. what is there for me when I leave?
 The answer was not much at all.
 I didn’t fit into any “box” and no label was long enough so I had two choices 1) Do something or 2) Do nothing.

 ARC4PTSD was born, this was when the seed was sewn and the wheels started turning.
 I feel truly blessed to be doing the work I’m doing and to have met some truly inspiring, brave and kind souls.
-Now I’m a living, breathing full-time mental health advocate, keynote speaker and educator.
-Now with over 20 years living and managing complex PTSD caused by “multiple traumas” I have an assorted chocolate box of “Lived Experiences” I draw on.
-I am also attending the University of Tasmania at Lillyfield, studying my Cert IV in Mental Health.
+Now I’m a living, breathing full-time mental health advocate, keynote speaker, life coach and educator.
+Now with over 25 years living and managing complex PTSD, I have an assorted chocolate box of “Lived Experiences” I draw on and that has helped me to help others and is a skill that is more invaluable than most think.

-I have experienced: torture, physical & mental abuse, child sexual assault, domestic violence and simply being in the wrong place at the wrong time.
+I have experienced: torture, deprivation of liberty,physical & mental abuse, child and adult sexual assault, severe domestic violence, and simply being in the wrong place at the wrong time.